 The project will require a range of approvals under Victorian legislation if it is to proceed.
 DELWP coordinates the EES process as closely as practicable with the approvals procedures, consultation and public notice requirements.
+In particular the planning approvals process will be aligned with the EES process to remove duplication and ensure efficacy of public review.

-The key approvals required under Victorian legislation are a works approval under the Environment Protection Act 1970, a pipeline licence under the Pipelines Act 2005 and an approved cultural heritage management plan (CHMP) under the Aboriginal Heritage Act 2006.
-Additional approvals include a permit for works on waterways under the Water Act 1989 and a permit to take protected flora from public land under the Flora and Fauna Guarantee Act 1988.
-Other approvals may be required; these will be determined throughout the course of the EES.
+The key approvals required under Victorian legislation are planning approval via a planning scheme amendment under the Planning and Environment Act 1987; a works on waterways permit under the Water Act 1989; approvals under the National Parks Act 1975 and an approved cultural heritage management plan (CHMP) under the Aboriginal Heritage Act 2006.
+Additional approvals required include a 'Permit to take protected flora from public land' under the FFG Act and approval for amendment of the Yarra Ranges National Park Management Plan.
+Other approvals may be required and will be determined throughout the course of the EES.